Discover paradise at this top rated beach location.

 Bideford

-Located in Bideford, this cottage is in a rural area.
+Located in Bideford, this cottage is in a rural area and near the beach.
 Hartland Abbey and Fisherman's Cottage are local landmarks, and some of the area's attractions include Docton Mill Gardens & Tea Rooms and Shipwreck Museum.
 Consider The Castle Bude for a night out or The Milky Way Adventure Park if you're traveling with kids.
 Spend some time exploring the area's activities, including golfing.

 Reviews